jaredkite/IT-Knowledge/NETWORKING.md

 |C|E|U|A...
 #### Reset
 `tcpdump -nn -i ens192 "host 192.168.0.1 and tcp[tcpflags] & (tcp-rst) != 0"`
-#### Congestion Experienced - if both sides are capable of ECN.
-IP header flag.
+#### Congestion Experienced
+If both ends and the underlying network supports ECN.
+The fact that congestion happened is indicated in the second octet of the IP header.
+ECN is negotiated during the setup of a new connection and indicated in the SYN and SYN-ACK packets.

 `tcpdump -nn -i ens192 "ip[1] & 0x03 == 0x03"`
 #### ECN-Echo - Explicit Congestion Notification
 `tcpdump -nn -i ens192 "port 22 and (tcp[13] & 0xc0 != 0)"`